 - askpass The fully qualified path to a helper program used to read the user's password when no terminal is available.
 This may be the case when sudo is executed from a graphical (as opposed to text-based) application.
 The program specified by askpass should display the argument passed to it as the prompt and write the user's password to the standard output.
-The value of askpass may be overridden by the SUDO_ASKPASS environment variable. - noexec The fully-qualified path to a shared library containing dummy versions of the execl(), execle(), execlp(), exect(), execv(), execvP(), execvP(), execvp(), fexecve(), popen(), posix_spawn(), posix_spawnp(), and system() library functions that just return an error.
-This is used to implement the noexec functionality on systems that support LD_PRELOAD or its equivalent.
-The default value is: /usr/local/libexec/sudo/sudo_noexec.so.
+The value of askpass may be overridden by the SUDO\ASKPASS environment variable. - devsearch An ordered, colon-separated search path of directories to look in for device nodes.
+This is used when mapping the process's tty device number to a device name on systems that do not provide such a mechanism.
+Sudo will not recurse into sub-directories.
+If terminal devices may be located in a sub-directory of /dev, that path must be explicitly listed in devsearch.
+The default value is: /dev/pts:/dev/vt:/dev/term:/dev/zcons:/dev/pty:/dev noexec The fully-qualified path to a shared library containing wrappers for the execl(), execle(), execlp(), exect(), execv(), execvP(), execvp(), execvp(), fexecve(), popen(), posix\spawn(), posix\spawnp(), system(), and wordexp() library functions that prevent the execution of further commands.
+This is used to implement the noexec functionality on systems that support LD\PRELOAD or its equivalent.
+The default value is: /usr/local/libexec/sudo/sudo\noexec.so.